Last Updated on 9 January, 2023

-One quintessential experience in Taiwan is visiting a night market, and most people assume that the famous Shilin or Raohe night markets are the best night markets in Taipei.
-These night markets are awesome for a reason, but if you are looking for alternative Taipei night markets that are less crowded and not just filled with other tourists, here’s my list of the best Taipei night markets that are criminally underrated for you to have that local food experience, as well as my research and recommendations on what to eat at these Taipei night markets.
+One quintessential experience in Taiwan is visiting a night market, and most people assume that the famous Shilin or Raohe night markets are the best ones in Taipei – they are awesome for a reason, but if you are looking for alternative Taipei night markets that are less crowded and not just filled with other tourists, here’s my list of the best Taipei night markets that are criminally underrated for you to have that local food experience, as well as my research and recommendations on what to eat at these underrated Taipei night markets.

 Honestly, I get overwhelmed by the crowds and options available so I thought it would be helpful to list some of the famous stalls and specialities in each night market that you should check out, but I recommend wandering around and picking out your own favourites, and let me know in the comments below if you have any recs for me.